efchea1/AI-Mastery-Portfolio/README.md

 ## 🌍 Why This Portfolio Matters

-This portfolio is more than technical training—it's a mission-driven journey to build AI systems that serve public health, equity, and global resilience.
+This portfolio is more than technical training, it's a mission-driven journey to build AI systems that serve public health, equity, and global resilience.
 Each project is designed to be:
 - **Ethical**: Transparent, fair, and explainable
 - **Deployable**: Built with CI/CD, Docker, and real-world datasets
 - **Impactful**: Aligned with NIH, WHO, and national security priorities